Skip to main content

 3 mentions Positive Neutral Negative

-• “Performance: smooth - you could run this on a potato.”
+• “Performance is smooth – you could run this on a potato.”

 • “UI could use some improvement, especially for widescreen optimization, but it doesn’t break the experience.”

-• “In post-win scenarios, the game starts experiencing performance issues which I can't understand as there is precious little visual variety.”
+• “In post-win scenarios the game starts experiencing performance issues, which is puzzling given the minimal visual variety.”

 • monetization